ramit21/angular5-poc/README.md

   }
 ```

-———————————

-**Q.** How can components share data?

-**Ans.** via events or via services.

-**Transpiling**
-is the process of compiling one language to another.
-In angular, Traceur compiler converts Typescript into java script code for the browsers.
-Typescript is a superset of javascript with features that modern browsers cannot understand directly.

-TS is not mandatory for writing code angular 2 onwards, but typescript makes things very easy for angular - eg. Decorators.
-Angular heavily uses decorators for marking Components, modules etc. Dependency injection also becomes very easy when using TS.
+## Webpack

-**Webpack**: Build optimisation tool.
+Webpack is build optimisation tool.
 It packages our code into bundles and then optimises the bundled code.
 ```
 ng build
 ```